 New measures introduced to support high streets and key workers

-Free Sunday parking, a “stop and shop” hour of free parking, COVID-safe payment and a new Havering Heroes free parking permit for NHS and care workers, are among the bold measures Havering Council has launched to support the high street as residents are encouraged to use local businesses.
+Free Sunday parking, a “stop and shop” hour of free parking, Covid-safe payment and a new Havering Heroes free parking permit for NHS and care workers, are among the bold measures we have introduced.

 The Council was one of the few local authorities to suspend parking charges as lockdown began.
 It is also one of the last to resume parking enforcement and charges.